If I was not investing professionally myself, who would I hire to invest for me?

 The key idea here is having all your eggs in one basket, and then watching the basket.
 If I invest with someone, I want the vehicle that I invested in to be the first thing on their mind when they wake up in the morning.
 I have no problem with people putting their eggs into different baskets, but I would not want to put my life savings with them.
 I have seen my fair share of people who want to interest me in their investment vehicles but who have had other things going on.
 In general, my experience has been that the best managers and capital allocators do one thing at a time, rather than multiple things.

 3. Be in a position to do it as an activity, not as a business.

 There are many individuals who invest as their primary focus, but because their economic stake is not big enough, they need to run it as a business.
 This creates a misalignment since there are regularly going to be situations where what is right for the business is different than what is right from an investment perspective.
 Those people would say that the interests are 100% aligned - because their success is entirely tied up with the success of the investments.
 That is true, but because they have not invested real dollars, they have a different kind of loss on the downside - which would be a massive career change, rather than loss of actual wealth.

 Someone might meet the above criteria, but not have a fiduciary gene.
 That would disqualify them.

-If you are interested to receive recommendations on who I would invest with, fill out my form here and I’ll get back to you.
+If you are interested to receive recommendations on who I would invest with you can get the updated document here.